 Here’s my routine…

-I brew a strong cup of Numi’s Pu-erh Tea, typically the Emperor’s Pu-erh or Ginger Pu-erh.
-It’s rich, potent flavor and color reminds me of coffee, so it created the placebo effect I needed in the first week to convince myself I would be okay.
-I really enjoy the almost savory quality of the dark tea leaves, and I find that the Emperor’s Pu-erh pairs well with a bit of lemon juice, while the Ginger variety is delicious with a nourishing spoonful of honey.
+I brew a strong cup of Numi’s Pu-erh Tea, typically the Emperor’s Pu-erh.
+Its rich, potent flavor and color reminds me of coffee, so it created the placebo effect I needed in the first week to convince myself I would be okay.
+I really enjoy the almost savory quality of the dark tea leaves, and I find that the Emperor’s Pu-erh pairs well with a bit of lemon juice.

 I drink a cup of Numi Tea’s refreshing Mate Lemon Tea to stave off that primal urge for a siesta.